lopezjuanma96/nyol/pynyol/README.txt

 ===========
-Pynol
+pynyol
 ===========

-Pynyol is the Python implementation of the Nyol package.
+pynyol is the Python implementation of the Nyol package.
 This package is aimed at helping with processing the spanish language.

 Each module inside the package provides help in a different area of language processing.
 These modules are: